Government subsidies for low-carbon installations

 - Heat pumps in favour.
 Rates for heat pumps, particularly water and ground source, remain high.
 Comment: heat pumps are such a great technology – low cost, low maintenance, minimal logistics.
 It would be good to see them being used much more often, where the circumstances are right.

 - Pre-accreditation.
 To remove one level of risk for potential investors, it is expected that pre-accreditation will soon be introduced for some of the larger systems.
-For example, if the intended installation was to be a biomass system above 1mWh then it would be possible to get the installation registered and qualified in principle prior to committing to the installation, and therefore know the rate of subsidy in advance.
+For example, if the intended installation was to be a biomass system above 1MW then it would be possible to get the installation registered and qualified in principle prior to committing to the investment, and therefore know the rate of subsidy in advance.
 As at 20th September 2017 this change had not yet been introduced into the legislation.
 It’s expected in early 2018.

 The table below gives a summary of old categories and rates (i.e. just prior to 20th September 2017) and the equivalent new categories and rates – for those technologies most commonly deployed in our key markets: